 Getting Into Your Hammock

 Gently does it.
 If you go for the ultralight option, or go cheap and buy an Argos hammock to try, you don’t want to be bouncing around in it, take things slow, relax into the hammock.
-The last thing you want in the middle of the night is something breaking or ripping; it’s quite shocking when you’re dropped onto the ground even from 18 inches or so, I know!
+The last thing you want in the middle of the night is something breaking or ripping; it’s really quite shocking when you’re dropped onto the ground even from 18 inches or so, I know!

 Sit down into the hammock and then turn, the experience isn’t like you would see in a Carry On film, you may gently rock, but the material will hug you, part of the beauty actually.
 Most people lie in line with the hammock at first, but I would recommend you try lying diagonally, you’re a little flatter and end up more comfortable, takes a little getting used to, but you should work your way into the best position as you sleep time and again.